 If your gums bleed frequently, it’s time to call your dentist.
 What might they find?
 There are several causes for concern with bleeding gums.
 Sometimes, it is gingivitis, a disease that causes your gums to become inflamed.
 Your dentist can check for it and help clear it up with a periodontal scaling.

-If you wait too long, you may be diagnosed with periodontal disease, something that affects nearly 50% of American adults ages 30 and up.
+If you wait too long, you may be diagnosed with periodontal disease, something that affects nearly 50 percent of American adults ages 30 and up.
 In the early stages, your dentist can help clear up the plaque buildup that has caused it and set you on the path to healthy gums.
 Don’t wait though because the longer you do, the more likely it will be that you’ll lose teeth.

 Do you take certain medications?
 Blood thinners can also be to blame for bleeding gums.
 When you visit your dentist, tell them about any medications you’re taking to see if this is the cause.
 Those with diabetes or vitamin deficiencies may also experience bleeding gums.